 /var/backup/katello-backup-2018-09-12-08-21-11 in which the backup is stored.

--p) option in case you don’t want to create a backup specific subdirectory.
+-p) option in case you do not want to create a backup specific subdirectory.

 The backup contains all of the Pulp content like RPM and Debian packages, Puppet modules and more.